-WITS Study Hall is a collaborative learning space for adult learners to actively participate in antiracist conversation and enjoy the works of writers of color.
-We will focus not just on antiracist discourse, but celebrate the range of genres and stories by BIPOC authors.
+WITS Study Hall is a collaborative learning space for adult learners to actively participate in anti-racist conversation and enjoy the works of writers of color.
+We focus not just on anti-racist discourse, but celebrating the range of genres and stories by BIPOC authors.

-WITS Study Hall will explore one book per month and is open to all readers.
+WITS Study Hall explores one book every two months and is open to all readers.
 You can sign up to join our virtual meetings, or use this framework to start your own book club.
 We’ll provide the book selection, discussion questions, and supplemental resources.
 Whatever your engagement, we hope you join us in this important reading.

 Our next meeting